 Graduate credit for these 6 credit hours of 6000 or 7000 level classes taken for credit toward an undergraduate degree, if passed with B or better on the School of Liberal Arts graduate grading scale, may be awarded, when the student is admitted to a graduate program in the Tulane School of Liberal Arts.
-The student must obtain a recommendation from the chair of the graduate department and approval of the School of Liberal Arts dean for these credit hours to apply to the graduate program.
+The student must obtain a recommendation from the chair of the graduate department and approval of the School of Liberal Arts dean for these credit hours to apply to the graduate program vis a Transfer of Credit form.